markbellingham/MyEspacio/docs/Modules/User.md

-Login is currently by invitation only.
+Registration is currently by invitation only.
 It is also only supported by the web interface.
 API requests may only `GET` data, they cannot run any `POST` or `PUT` commands.

 ## Login
 Click the Login button at the top right.
 A modal appears where you can enter your email address.
 Submit the form and a message will be sent to your email with: